AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 +++Can I add users in bulk?
 How?

 Yes, you can add users in bulk by using CSV upload feature.
-Click  [here](https://helpx.adobe.com/content/help/en/captivate-prime/administrators/add-users-in-bulk.html) for more information.
+Click  [here](/help/migrated/administrators/add-users-in-bulk.md) for more information.

 +++

 +++I mis-typed email-id while creating log in for my learners, how do I correct it?

-In order to fix user log in, you have to import CSV in Prime.
+In order to fix user log in, you have to import CSV in Learning Manager.
 A sample CSV file is attached at the bottom of this page for your reference.
 Since email is considered as a unique identifier for a person, it cannot be edited.
 Follow these steps:

 1. Add the same user with correct e-mail id in CSV and ensure he remains as Manager of other users by adding his e-mail id to "Email of the Employee's Manager" column in the sample CSV.
 1. Add other users in your account to the CSV including yourself
-1. Import this file on Prime Admin app->Users->Add->Import CSV
+1. Import this file on Learning Manager Admin app->Users->Add->Import CSV
 1. Map all fields, as prompted in dialog, to the corresponding CSV columns.
 1. Click Save.